jbarreiros/dtcg-style-dictionary/README.md

     </details>

 - `sd.config.js`
-  - Replaces transform `attrbute/cti` with `dtcg/attribute/cti`, which maps some DTCG types to Style Dictionary types.
+  - Replaces transform `attrbute/cti` with `dtcg/attribute/cti`, which maps DTCG `$types` (color, dimension, etc) to Style Dictionary transform types (color, size, etc.).
 Doing so allows for the continued use of Style Dictionary's standard transforms.
-  - Registers new _value_ transforms for DTCG types `cubicBezier` and `fontFamily`.
+  - Registers new transforms for DTCG `$types` `cubicBezier` and `fontFamily`.

 Limitations:

 - Generates a lot of extra tokens.
-- Composite tokens cannot be referenced by alias (because they were discarded).
+- Composite tokens cannot be referenced by alias (because they are discarded).
-- If a composite token has a `$description` or other custom properties, they will be inaccessible to transforms and formats.
+- If a composite token had a `$description` or other custom properties, they will be inaccessible to transforms and formats.

 ### Sample 2